When removing graffiti from metal the first thing you want to notice is whether it is coated or uncoated metal.

-How do you remove graffiti from uncoated metal?
+How do you remove graffiti from Uncoated Metal?

 When removing graffiti from uncoated metal surfaces there are a variety of techniques that can be helpful depending on the type of metal surface you care cleaning.

 Chrome and Anodized metal surfaces are generally sensitive to PH and can darken or stain if you use any cleaner or remover that contains alkaline.
-For this reason we normally use Sensitive Surface Graffiti Remover which is PH neutral.
+For this reason, we normally use Sensitive Surface Graffiti Remover which is PH neutral.

-If you are removing thicker old paint that has been brushed or rolled on or hardened spray can paints you can use Transgel and leave it on to crinkle up the paint so you can pressure wash away.
+If you are removing thicker old paint that has been brushed or rolled on or hardened spray can paint you can use Transgel and leave it on to crinkle up the paint so you can pressure wash away.

 Transgel left on for 30 min followed by hot water pressure wash removes old paint from aluminum flashing .
 Courtesy of Texas EnviroBlast.

-How do you remove graffiti from galvanized steel?
+How do you remove graffiti from Galvanized Steel?

-How to remove graffiti from stainless Steel
+How to remove graffiti from Stainless Steel

 When removing graffiti from stainless steel use Bare Brick Stone and Masonry Graffiti Remover.
 This product is used daily on stainless steel commuter trains like the one below.
 Apply, agitate and rinse with a pressure washer.

-For the removal of thicker paints or very hard sun baked spray paints use Transgel Paint and Graffiti Remover.
+For the removal of thicker paints or very hard sun-baked spray paints use Transgel Paint and Graffiti Remover.

 How do you remove graffiti from Bronze, Brass or Copper?

-How to remove graffiti from Corten steel?
+How to remove graffiti from Corten Steel?

 Corten Steel in its original condition.